bbayukari/StatHomework/README.md

-# statHomework
+# StatHomework
-This is the homework of statistics compute.
+This S the homework of statistics compute.